minozheros/ImGui-Designer/README_NODES.md

 This file lists all standard ImGui widgets and your custom node/block types.
 Use this as a reference for what is implemented and what could be added to your node editor.

+**Note:** For project rules, workflow guidelines, and coding standards, see `.github/instructions/first.instructions.md`.
+If there is any conflicting information between this file and `first.instructions.md`, `first.instructions.md` takes precedence.

 ---